 Fr.
 Rick Kautz came to St. Paul's in 2012 from St. Paul's in Richmond, Indiana.
 Born in Wyoming, Fr.
 Rick has spent most of his adult life in Colorado.
 He was sponsored for seminary out of The Diocese of Colorado and attended Nashotah House Seminary in Wisconsin.
 He has served in churches in Colorado, Cincinnati, Tampa, and Indiana.
 Fr.
 Rick is the author of A Labyrinth Year: Walking the Seasons of the Church published by Morehouse Publishing.

-Bradley JOhnson, Organist and Choir Director
+Paul Isaacs, Organist and Choir Director